-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Iowa State, approximately 50% of students took out student loans averaging $7,431 a year.
-That adds up to $29,724 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Iowa State, approximately 51% of students took out student loans averaging $8,003 a year.
+That adds up to $32,012 over four years for those students.

-How Much Money Do Iowa State Graduates Make?students who graduate with a bachelor's degree from Iowa State make about $50,700 a year during their first few years of employment after graduation.
-This is good news for future Iowa State graduates since it is 27% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Iowa State Graduates Make?bachelor's degree recipients from Iowa State make around $57,351 per year during the early years of their employment.
+This is good news for future Iowa State graduates since it is 35% more than the average college graduate's salary of $42,485 per year.

 Location of Iowa State University

 Contact details for Iowa State are given below.

 Iowa State University Majorsstudents from 119 majors graduated from Iowa State University.
 Of these students, 6,998 received undergraduate degrees and 1,280 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 |Health & Physical Education||242||$32,074|

 |Agricultural Economics & Business||236||$46,032|

 |Teacher Education Grade Specific||219||$39,738|